ibm-cloud-docs/codeengine/deploy-job.md

 6. Select **Container image** and click **Configure image**.
 7. Select a container registry location, such as `IBM Registry, Dallas`.
 8. Select `Automatic` for **Registry access**.
-9. Select the namespace and name of the image in the registry for the {{site.data.keyword.codeengineshort}} app to reference.
+9. Select the namespace and name of the image in the registry for the {{site.data.keyword.codeengineshort}} job to reference.
 For example, select `mynamespace` and select the image `hello_repo` in that namespace.
 10. Select a value for **Tag**; for example, `latest`.
 11. Click **Done**.
 12. From the Create job page, click **Create**.